 If another educational system requests a former student's transcript in writing, we can fulfill that request without authorization of the student.
 If the student is under the age of 18, his or her parent/guardian can request a copy of transcripts with proper ID.
 If the former student is 18 or older, only the former student with a picture ID or educational system mentioned earlier can request a copy.
 By state law we have 5 business days to send records to the requesting entity.

 How do I request a transcript?

-If you graduated from Springfield Public Schools or withdrew more than a year ago, request the transcript from the records department by completing the transcript request form.
-If you are currently an active student in the SPS district or graduated less than a year ago, request records from the last school attended.
+If you graduated from Springfield Public Schools or withdrew more than a year ago, request the transcript from the records department by completing thetranscript request form.
+If you are currently an active student in the SPS district or graduated less than a year ago, request records from the last school attended by completing the form in the back of the student handbook.
 A photo ID, date of birth, school last attended and name used when enrolled/graduated must be provided.